Last Updated on March 23, 2022 by Dave Farquhar

 The K drive was hosted on an old IBM PS/2 Model 80 with OS/2 3.0 installed on it.
 The thing about those old OS/2 servers was that they ran until something went wrong with the hardware.
 In the case of these then-10-year-old Model 80s, you’d be surprised how infrequently that happened.
 As best we could tell, when the server was decommissioned, whoever was doing the work got distracted and didn’t haul the server off.
 So one of the users plugged it back in, turned it back on, and continued using it.

 In this case, an end user plugged it back in.
 So the server soldiered on until it was a decade old.
 Then the hard drive crashed and my phone rang.
 There wasn’t much we could do, of course.
 But the news director had files on the drive that he needed, and he had a lot of political clout, so the order came down to recover the data.
 We didn’t have any money–there was a reason we still had 386-based IBM servers hanging around in 1997–but orders were orders.

 I called Ontrack.
 We faced a number of challenges.
 It was an EDSI drive attached to a Microchannel controller, and the drive was formatted HPFS386, which was slightly different from run-of-the-mill HPFS used by the desktop versions of OS/2.
 If there was ever a more obscure combination of outdated stuff, I never saw it.
 It was every poor decision IBM ever made, in a single box.
-And I do mean every technology that lost–we even had a token ring network.
+We even had a token ring network.